jampiesroscoe/hooligan-challenge/hooligan-challenge/README.md

 # hooligan-challenge
 A service to check how many video streams a given user is watching and prevent a user from watching more than 3 video streams concurrently.
+Assumptions: each user has 1 account with a related userId, user can log into multiple devices to stream with 1 account.
+With each login a sessionId is generated, this is used to differentiate between the different streams a user watches on different devices.
+A user can stop one stream and start another in the same session, this would count as one stream.
+User cannot have more than 3 seperate sessions watching a stream.

 Loopback 4 was used to build this service.